boots-edu/textbook/source/text/9-webz-intro/webbasics.md

 As part of styling, we have a few very important styles we will use constantly.

 ***position:*** This sets how the element is positioned within its parent.
 * relative: The most common.
-It doesn’t affect the object it is applied to, but it causes everything inside to be positioned relative to the object to which it is * applied.
+It doesn't affect the object it is applied to, but it causes everything inside to be positioned relative to the object to which it is * applied.
 By default, everything is page relative (ignores the parent) unless this is set.
 * absolute: Positions the object outside the normal model.
 This object has no affect on other objects (i.e. next object could be at the same position).
 * fixed: Positioned relative to the window.
 It stays there.
 * sticky: Positioned with a scrolling window, stays in position relative to the scroll position.